Static maps#

 ctx.add_basemap(ax, source=ctx.providers.OpenStreetMap.Mapnik, crs=grid.crs)

-Figure 8.17.
+Figure 8.10.
 Static map of travel times visualized on top of a basemap.
 Data source: Tenkanen & Toivonen 2020; OpenStreetMap contributors 2025.

 Now our map has much more details as the zoom level of the background map is larger.
 This type of map might be useful for quick data exploration purposes.
 For example, we can observe that most of the short travel times are located in the city center, while the central railway station is also accessible within 15 minutes by public transport from individual locations a bit further away along the train and metro lines (Pasila, Kulosaari and Herttoniemi).

-and it can be changed by passing in a specified zoom level as numbers ranging typically from 1 to 19 (the larger the number, the more details your basemap will have).
-Let’s try reducing the level of detail from our map by passing zoom=12
+Contextily sets the zoom level automatically but it is also possible to control the zoom level manually.
+The zoom level is by default specified as auto and it can be changed by passing in a specified zoom level as numbers ranging typically from 1 to 19 (the larger the number, the more details your basemap will have).
+Let’s try reducing the level of detail from our map by passing zoom=12:

 # Control figure size in here